-Nigel Jarrett was at the Riverfront, Newport, for the first night of WNO’s new production of Donizetti’s comic opera, Don Pasquale which follows characters such as Don’s nephew, Ernesto.
+Nigel Jarrett attended the first night of WNO’s new production of Donizetti‘s comic opera, Don Pasquale which follows characters such as Don’s nephew, Ernesto.

 Nor will the re-telling take much time to be absorbed.
 Immigrants from the heel of Italy have long been welcomed and established in South Wales, often as café owners, so a doner-kebab van run by someone called Pasquale is no stretch.
 There might even be two in Glynneath.
 Nor would audiences expect a Welsh opera company – there are a few – to decline lodging a production in Wales with such colourful characters and situations at its disposal.
 It’s been done, but maybe not with such clunking lack of inhibition as WNO displays here.
 Donizetti.
 Shouldn’t that be Donerzetti?

 Let’s deal with the transposition first of the Don Pasquale production.
-Few opera-lovers balk these days at odd or altered settings.
-They are used to Wagner’s Ring cycle being enacted in a derelict shopping-mall, or Verdi’s La Traviata shifted to a mansion in Virginia at the time of the American Civil War, with Violetta’s TB emblematic of Secessionist sickness.
+Few opera-lovers baulk these days at odd or altered settings.
+They are used to Wagner’s Ring cycle being enacted in a derelict shopping mall, or Verdi’s La Traviata shifted to a mansion in Virginia at the time of the American Civil War, with Violetta’s TB emblematic of Secessionist sickness.
 Points are made and, with goodwill, points are taken.
 In this new Pasquale, however, director and libretto translator Daisy Evans has dared to re-write.
 And why not?
 That an opera with an amusing course of events should be deflated at the end by the bathos of an outmoded moral lesson, especially one set to such lively music, might be regarded as almost an affront.
 Having changed so much earlier on, the idea of the opera’s eponymous grumpy coming round to the enlightenment of those who had tried to hoodwink him is not much of a weight to bear.

 The slippered pantaloon that is Pasquale in Donizetti’s original now owns a doner kebab cabin on wheels.
 Nephew Ernesto is his shiftless helper with dreams of becoming a rock star.
 Malatesta, a doctor back in 1843 and in some productions Pasquale’s coeval, has become a ducking and diving cross between Russell Brand and Shakin’ Stevens.
 Norina, Ernesto’s beloved, sells fruit and veggie juice at £4 a throw.
 And the orchestra, reduced to seven, has risen from the pit to join the cast on stage and, as characters themselves, a band, represent the music-makers in whose sounds youth seems to lodge whatever dreams it has of changing lives.
 Pasquale wants to change his.
 Because Ernesto refuses to marry a woman he has lined up for him, the doner sales enterprise will not be his legacy.
 Ernesto loves Norina, and Malatesta contrives to ‘marry’ Pasquale off to a beautiful woman (Norina in disguise and supposedly Malatesta’s sister).
 The idea is that she will eventually inherit.
 But she will make Pasquale wish he’d never set eyes on her and he will have to let her go.
 The charade is unravelled and everyone lives happily ever after in a land free of plastic waste – or something like that.